 To thicken your strawberry frosting, I would suggest using freeze dried strawberries.
 If you use fresh strawberries, it will be thinner and less stiff.
 The picture above shows the difference in consistency for the two methods.

 If you’re wanting to pipe the frosting, I definitely recommend using freeze dried strawberries so that it will be able to hold a point.
-Just pulse them in a blender before adding them in.
+Just pulse the dried strawberries into a strawberry powder in a blender before adding them in.

 - Cakes: It pairs wonderfully with a vanilla cake or strawberry sheet cake.
 Sometimes I use a box mix if I’m in a pinch and it still tastes delicious!
 It would also taste amazing on a chocolate cake or Neapolitan cake.

-- Cupcakes: I love to pipe it on top of vanilla cupcakes or chocolate cupcakes.
+- Cupcakes: I love to pipe it on moist vanilla cupcakes or chocolate cupcakes.
 The color looks so pretty and I always love to add a fresh strawberry slice for garnish.

 - Cookies: It would taste amazing on top of sugar cookies or sugar cookie bars.
 Talk about a match made in heaven!